Masked, vaccinated, socially distanced - only 5,000 people attend R-Day parade | Health

 - India

-Crowds at the Republic Day parade on Wednesday were curtailed to just 5,000 people, all double masked, vaccinated and maintaining strict 'do gaz ki doori' in view of the Covid situation.
+Crowds at the Republic Day parade on Wednesday were curtailed to just 5,000 people, all double-masked, vaccinated and maintaining strict 'do gaz ki doori' in view of the COVID-19 situation.
 Only double vaccinated adults and children above the age of 15 who have taken at least one dose of a COVID-19 vaccine were allowed to enter the venue.
 Children below 15 years were not permitted to attend.
-There was strict security with personnel maintaining strict vigil.
 Chairs were placed at a distance to ensure social distancing.
-Participants also received a white cap with ''Azadi ka Amrit Mahotsav'' printed on it.
+Participants also received a white cap with 'Azadi ka Amrit Mahotsav' printed on it.

+''I used to watch Republic Day every year on TV.
+This year I was visiting a friend here and didn't want to lose this opportunity to attend the historic parade taking place on the 75th year of independence,'' said Amrita Singh who travelled all the way from Ludhiana to attend the parade.

+For Ashmit Parekh, it was the last opportunity to see the parade in person before moving abroad this year.

+''I am glad I attended the parade.
+The best part for me was the flypast, it was so beautiful and glorious,'' she added.

+Prime Minister Narendra Modi after the conclusion of the parade walked on Rajpath and waved at the people and greeted them.

 India is presently battling the third wave of COVID-19 driven by the Omicron variant.
-India logged 2,85,914 new coronavirus infections taking the total tally of COVID-19 cases to 4,00,85,116, according to Union Health Ministry data updated on Wednesday.
+The country logged 2,85,914 new coronavirus infections taking the total tally of COVID-19 cases to 4,00,85,116, according to Union Health Ministry data updated on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)